RIEMS/land/README.md

 The `makefile.in` details the configurations of the compiler and libraries.
 Check whether they fit you well.

-Normally you have to modify the `NETCDF_INC` and `NETCDF_LIB` variables to speficy the locations of the NetCDF Fortran 90 headers and libraries, respectively.
+Normally you have to modify the `NETCDF_INC` and `NETCDF_LIB` variables to specify the locations of the NetCDF Fortran 90 headers and libraries, respectively.

 NoahMP uses two NetCDF libraries for Fortran and C respectively:
 `libnetcdff` and `libnetcdf`.
 Make sure that the two files are all located under `NETCDF_LIB`.
 If the user's NetCDF library combined them together (only has one), the user will need to manually change this part in order to successfully compile NoahMP.